 Is it worth buying an energy efficient fridge?

 Looking at the overall costs of running a fridge over a decade, a few things become clear.
 Those things are:

-- The price to efficiency ratio diminishes as you opt for fridges with a higher star rating.
+- The price-to-efficiency ratio diminishes as you opt for fridges with a higher star rating.
 The ‘sweet spot’ appears to be about three or four stars for a compromise between unit cost and running costs.

 - Total cost of ownership of a four-star versus a five-star model can vary by around $300!

 With these things considered, it does make sense to choose a generally more efficient fridge, than one with a low star rating.
-The two-star model featured costs about $1,000 more to run than the four-star model, and $700 more than the five-star model over the course of a decade.
+The two-star model featured costs about $1,000 more to run than the four-star model, and about $1,200 more than the five-star model over the course of a decade.
 The price difference is simply outstanding.

 While everyone’s circumstances are different, a telling ratio to calculate is the total cost over a decade, divided by your fridge’s capacity.
 It appears to be at its best in the three-star range, and slowly creeps up as you opt for a more efficienct fridge, and hence pay a much higher initial price.
 One thing’s for sure though, 1.5 star models costs per litre are significantly higher than other models.

 Overall, the total savings between a three-star fridge and four-star one are pretty negligible, but it is worth going for something rated three-stars or better.
 Think about how much you want to spend, along with whether you can afford to pay higher bills along the line, and the degree to which you’re concerned about the environment.
 Thorough consideration of those three points should help you figure out what you want to go with, and which fridge you end up putting in your home.

 *Prices taken from Appliances Online and respective retailers, correct as of January 2018